simone-viozzi/rusty-todo-md/README.md

    Supports precise parsing for **Python**, **Rust**, **JavaScript**, and **Go** out-of-the-box, with plans for additional languages such as TypeScript, PHP, and Java.

 6. **Seamless Pre-Commit Integration**
-   Easily integrate Rusty TODO MD into your workflow by adding it to your `.pre-commit-config.yaml`.
+   Easily integrate Rusty TODO.md into your workflow by adding it to your `.pre-commit-config.yaml`.

 7. **Auto-stage Updated TODO.md**
    With the `--auto-add` flag, the tool can automatically stage the `TODO.md` file after updates.